 Refugees without protected statuses or identities could gain access to financial services with this innovative blockchain technology.

 The Nairobi-based startup sought to change this by allowing anyone to create a secure, self-sovereign digital ID based on their personal data.
 The blockchain-based process can be done wherever you are and on any mobile device.
-Their solution allows currently disadvantaged people to store and share personal data with whoever they want.
-In so doing, it also allows users to build on existing traditional IDs, but does not depend on them.
+Their solution allows people who are currently disadvantaged to store and share personal data with whoever they want.
+In so doing, it also lets users build on existing traditional IDs, but does not depend on them.

-The products is currently close to its first deployment at a refugee camp in Kakuma, Kenya.
-Gravity Earth will use it to track attendance at three refugee schools.
+The products is currently close to its first deployment at a refugee camp in Kakuma, Kenya, and Gravity Earth will use it to track attendance at three refugee schools.
 In the future, the startup is also looking to work closely with more refugee-orientated NGOs.